 Put all ingredients in a high-speed blender and blend until smooth.
 Adjust ingredients to desired taste.
 Chill in refrigerator for 20 minutes to thicken.

 Boys & Girls Clubs of America have created or adapted many of our programs to be culturally and socially relevant to the needs of Native youth.
 For more information, visit the Native Services site online or at BGCA.net.
-Also be sure to read the other posts in the Native American Heritage Month series!
+Also be sure to read the other posts in the Native Heritage Month series!